mrkaleArduinoLib/gbj_appled/README.md

 ## blinkPattern()

 #### Description
-The method starts patterned blinking mode of an led if it is enabled consisting of periodic bursts of inputed number of hurry blinks followed by a pause with the led turned off valid for normal blinking.
+The method starts patterned blinking mode of an led if it is enabled consisting of periodic bursts of input number of hurry blinks followed by a pause with the led turned off valid for normal blinking.

 #### Syntax
     void blinkPattern(byte blinks)